hparcells/shapemath-js/README.md

 ## Doing Math
 Once you require the package, you can start doing math.
 We can find the area of a square for example by doing, `shapemath.square.area(5)`.
 This would return a value of 25, where 5 is the side length.
 You can store this in a variable or use it in a function.
 For example, `console.log(shapemath.square.area(5));` would print out, "25"

-You can see all the possible functions on the documentation pages which are coming soon!
-The webpage is already created [here](https://shapemathjsdocs.netlify.com/) so you can see as it gets updated.
+The documentation to all the functions can be found at [https://hparcells.me/documentation/shapemath-js/site/](https://hparcells.me/documentation/shapemath-js/site/).

 ## Completed Project
 The completed status of this project means I will not be actively developing this, other than small bug fixes, and responding to pull requests and issues represented by the maintained badge.
 You can feel free to open a pull request with new features if you choose to do so.